umbraco/UmbracoDocs/Contribute/How-to-add-a-new-verion/index.md

 With the metadata in place, it is time to start verifying and updating the content in the article.

-When updating the content in the article make sure to
+Here's a list of the most common tasks involved with updating an article.

-* Update any text that is not correct for the new version,
+* Update any text that is not correct for the new version.
-* Verify and update all code samples and code snippets,
+* Verify and update all code samples and code snippets.
-* Test and verify that any links in the article is targetting the same version, and
+* Test and verify that any links in the article is targetting the same version.
 * Update any images and screenshots that are/will be outdated.

 :::tip